Skip to main content

 9. Taking a meaningful step toward nuclear fusion — and abundant clean energy

 As the old joke goes, “Fusion is the energy of the future — and it always will be.”
-Controlling and using the energy that fuels stars — including our own sun — has been beyond the realm of science.
-Then in 2022, Google DeepMind announced that it developed AI that can control the plasma inside a nuclear fusion reactor autonomously.
-By collaborating with the Swiss Plasma Center at EPFL, Google DeepMind built the first system capable of autonomously stabilizing and shaping the plasma within an operational fusion reactor, taking a critical step toward stable fusion and abundant clean energy for everyone.
+Controlling and using the energy that fuels stars (including our own sun) has been beyond the realm of science.
+In 2022, Google DeepMind announced that it developed AI that can control the plasma inside a nuclear fusion reactor autonomously.
+By collaborating with the Swiss Plasma Center at EPFL, Google DeepMind built the first Reinforcement Learned system capable of autonomously stabilizing and shaping the plasma within an operational fusion reactor, opening up new pathways toward stable fusion and abundant clean energy for everyone.

 Let’s stay in touch.
 Get the latest news from Google in your inbox.